-So you were gifted an Instant Pot for the holidays.
+So you were gifted an Instant Pot for the holidays/Mother’s Day/your birthday—or you saw a sale that was just too good to pass up.
 First of all, congrats!
 You’ve officially been indoctrinated into the Instant Pot cult.
 Secondly, you’re probably wondering how to get started.
 Well, lucky for you, there’s plenty to do with your Instant Pot—from quick and easy meals to throwing a party solely using your pressure cooker.
 Keep reading for our suggestions on how to best wield your Instant Pot.

 Sure, you can use your Instant Pot without any additional accessories, but then you’d be missing out on the real fun.
 The Instant Pot can easily be transformed into a host of other appliances: slide in a steamer for eggs and vegetables, attach a Mealthy lid to air fry all your favorite foods, and attach a yogurt rack to make your own yogurt at home.